pradyunsg/gsoc-2017/_posts/2017-07-20-ready-to-build.md

 In the second half of the working period, I'll finally directly work on the new backtracking resolver for pip.

-Another semester of college has also begun which means that I've had to more things happening through the day than I had during vacations.
-While the amount of time I've had available for working on the project has reduced, there has still has been more than enough to keep my work schedule on track - which it is.
+Another semester of college has begun which meant that I've had to more things happening through the day than I did during summer vacations.
+While the amount of time I've had available for working on the project has reduced, there has still has been more than enough to keep my work schedule on track - which it is now.

 ## Work Done